yoren/gravityflow/readme.txt

 = 1.4.1-dev =

 - Added support for field filters on the status page when a form constraint is active via the shortcode.
+- Fixed a PHP warning which could occur when using the gravityflow_[type]_token_expiration_days filter.
 - Fixed an issue with duplicate merge tags being added to the merge tag drop down.
 - Fixed an issue with shortcodes used in the HTML field content not being processed on the entry detail view.
 - Fixed an issue with the import process where the feeds remain inside the form meta.